wds4/tapestry-protocol/tips/README.md

 ## [Networking: TIPs 3.x](networking)

 A section of the protocol is dedicated to the storage and transmission of data using [nostr](https://github.com/nostr-protocol/nostr).
-TIPs for additional networks (e.g., IPFS) can be added later.
-Multiple networks can be used in parallel for redundancy.
+TIPs for additional networks (e.g., IPFS, GUN) can be added later.
+Multiple networks can be used simultaneously for the sake of redundancy.

 ## Subprotocols